517 – Armed Detention Officer Program

 IV.
 Qualifications to Become an Armed Detention Officer

-A. Be 21 years of age;
+A. Be twenty-one (21) years of age,

-B. Be a TCOLE certified jailer with an active jailer license;
+B. Be a TCOLE certified jailer with an active jailer license,

-C. Possess a valid Texas Driver License;
+C. Possess a valid Texas Driver License,

-D. Be in good standing with the HCSO, and be licensed to carry a firearm [see e.g., Tex.
-Gov’t Code § 411.1993];
+E. Be licensed to carry a firearm [see e.g., Tex.
+Gov’t Code § 411.1993],

-G. Successfully complete a Jail Firearms Course (TCOLE #3599) through the HCSO Academy [see Tex.
+H. Successfully complete a Jail Firearms Course (TCOLE #3599) through the HCSO Academy [see Tex.
 Occ.
-Code § 1701.2561(c) & 1701.355];
+Code § 1701.2561(c) & 1701.355],

-H. Pass annual firearm qualifications through the HCSO Academy in accordance with Policy #702 – Firearms Control, Qualifications, and Training [see Tex.
+I. Pass annual firearm qualifications through the HCSO Academy in accordance with Policy #702 – Firearms Control, Qualifications, and Training [see Tex.
 Occ.
 Code § 1701.355(a-1); 37 Tex.
 Admin.
-Code § 218.9];
+Code § 218.9],

-I. Be awarded a Jailer Firearm Certificate by TCOLE, and have the certificate on file with the HCSO Academy [see Tex.
+J. Be the recipient of a Jailer Firearm Certificate by TCOLE and file the certificate with the HCSO Academy [see Tex.
 Occ.
 Code § 1701.2561; 37 Tex.
 Admin.
-Code § 221.45]; and
+Code § 221.45], and

 V. Carrying and Storing of Firearms and Ammunition

-A. Armed detention officers are only authorized to qualify and carry semi-automatic firearms, along with a Taser if they are Taser certified.
+A. Armed Detention Officers are only authorized to qualify and carry semi-automatic firearms, along with a Taser if they are Taser certified.
 For a list of authorized firearms, refer to Policy #702 – Firearms Control, Qualifications, and Training, Section II.
 B.

 B. Firearms and ammunition are prohibited within the secure perimeter of HCSO detention facilities.

-C. Firearms and ammunition carried by armed detention officers must be securely stored in an employee locker in the gym area on the first floor of each jail facility prior to entering any secured area.
+C. Firearms and ammunition carried by Armed Detention Officers must be securely stored in an employee locker in the gym area on the first floor of each jail facility prior to entering any secured area.

 VI.
 Field Training